-Based on the foregoing and the evidence of record, the Commission finds that claimant's real property in Bauta, Cuba, was taken by the Government of Cuba pursuant to the provisions of the Urban Reform Law, and, in the absence of evidence to the contrary, that the taking occurred on October 14, 1960, the date on which the law was published in the Cuban Official Gazette.
+Based on the foregoing and the evidence of record including a report from abroad, the Commission finds that claimants' real property in Havana, Cuba, was taken by the Government of Cuba pursuant to the provisions of the Urban Reform Law; and, in the absence of evidence to the contrary, that the taking occurred on October 14, 1960, the date on which the law was published in the Cuban Official Gazette.

-Accordingly, the Commission concludes that claimant suffered a loss of his real property within the meaning of Title V of the Act.
+Accordingly, the Commission concludes that claimants suffered a loss of their real property within the meaning of Title V of the Act.